Summertime RV trips allow a Canadian couple to explore their varied interests.

 Their first motorhome trip, in August 2011, was relatively short — two weeks in Quebec exploring the “whale route” on the north shore of the St. Lawrence River from Quebec City to Baie-Comeau.
 On longer adventures since then, there’s been one constant: Jay, perhaps owing to her upbringing in England, does not consider a trip complete unless she sees an ocean.

 For seven weeks in the summer of 2012 they traveled through Quebec to the Maritime provinces of New Brunswick and Nova Scotia.
 In the summer of 2013, they drove west for seven weeks across Canada to Vancouver Island, and spent five weeks in the United States traveling from Portland, Oregon, to Washington, D.C.
-In July and August 2014, they explored their favorite Canadian province, Newfoundland and Labrador.
+They explored their favorite Canadian province, Newfoundland and Labrador, in July and August of 2014.
 In the summer of 2015, a trip to the Gulf of St. Lawrence included visits to New Brunswick, Prince Edward Island, and Les Iles-de-la-Madeleine.
 Last summer, they returned to Newfoundland and Labrador to revisit favorite spots and explore new places.

 “Generally speaking,” Graham said, “we like to be away from the madding crowd,” which is why they drove only 200 miles on interstate highways on their Portland-to-Washington, D.C., journey.
 They prefer experiences like the one they enjoyed in the high country of Idaho.
 “We just stopped for the night on the side of the road,” Jay said.
 “It was the middle of nowhere, with a vast vista, and the moon came up.
 It was quite lovely.”